emichael/dslabs/labs/lab1-clientserver/README.md

 ### A Note About Integers
-The code above uses integers as sequence numbers.
+The code above uses `int`s as sequence numbers.
 You might be wondering about integer overflow.
 This is an important concern!
 However, for simplicity in these labs, you can assume that the number of commands sent in each test is much smaller than `2^31 - 1`.
 In practice, you could use a larger fixed size value